NaiemaElsaadi/Json-sentiment/README.md

 ## Before we start

-` Create and activate a Python virtual environment. ` ` Address any errors you get running this code cell by installing the necessary packages into your active Python environment.`
+` Create and activate a Python virtual environment. `
+<br>` Address any errors you get running this code cell by installing the necessary packages into your active Python environment.`
-` Before starting the project, try all these imports FIRST`
+<br>` Before starting the project, try all these imports FIRST`
 <br>import json
 <br>import pickle
 <br>import requests